Archive for December, 2015

 Colony Park now Country Villa Modesto

-2007, Gary’s seventh year at Colony Park, the 6:30 a.m. morning alarm giving notice of a new day beginning to be an adversary rather than a welcomed friend, discovering with his 66th year of earthly presence his inveterate avidity for Colony Park Nursing & Rehabilitation Center was beginning to wean.
-A passing thought that age might have something to do with it but a new energizing contingency coming into focus, Colony Park and all 11 facilities making up Healthcare Management Corporation were chronicled for purchase.
-The LLC bottom line showing a deficiency, rumored it was not to any paucity of the CEO Arden Bennett, but the corporation’s CFO (chief financial officer) persuading the board to purchase additional facilities of which he was a major stockholder, the Watsonville facilities under state scrutiny for violations and operated at a loss.
-The clamor of the unforeseen news soon wearing off, the only immediate difference was Brad Kikuta resuming his position as an acting Administrator and engaging Gary to furtherance the cosmetic appearances to the building, including painting the exterior.
-Gary purchasing a Wagner sprayer at Home Depot, being honest with Brad, mentioning that he wasn’t the best at spray painting and not surprised when Brad, although having never spray painted before, was willing work with him.
-The team intact, Brad spray painting, Gary rolling and brushing the eaves, window frames and the sprayer inaccessible areas.
+Two thousand seven, Gary’s seventh year at Colony Park, the 6:30 a.m. morning alarm giving notice of a new day, beginning to be an adversary rather than a welcomed friend, discovering with his 66th year of earthly presence, an inveterate avidity for the 99 bed skilled nursing facility was beginning to wane.
+A passing thought, age might have something to do with it, but a new energizing contingency coming into focus, Colony Park and all 11 facilities making up Healthcare Management Corporation were chronicled for purchase.
+The LLC’s bottom line showing a deficiency, rumored it was not to any paucity of CEO Arden Bennett, but the corporation’s CFO (chief financial officer), having persuaded the board of directors to purchase additional facilities of which he was a major stockholder, including the Watsonville East and West, dual facilities, under state scrutiny for violations and operated at a loss.

-Country Villa, the largest privately owned procurer of nursing homes in the State, the Reissman family operation with over 50 facilities having purchased all the assets of Healthcare Management LLC except for the corporate office in Madera.
+.
+Country Villa, the largest privately owned procurer of nursing homes in the State, a Reissman family operation, with over 50 facilities, having purchased all the assets of Healthcare Management except for the corporate office in Madera.
 A curiosity rising among the department supervisors as to what changes the new company would bring.
-During a meeting Brad assured all that the transition would be amenable and would remain as temporary administrator, also disclosing that he was the only Healthcare Management corporate executive ask to remain, adding he would be assuming responsibilities as vice president in charge of Country Villa’s Northern Region which including their newly acquired facilities.
-Gary being informed his position as Environmental Service Director would no longer be envisioned as Country Villa contracted commercial management for housekeeping, janitorial and laundry services.
-Brad ensuring all current environmental service department workers would retain their employment status and wage seniority as employees with the new company.
-Gary’s position the only one that was amended, relieved of his management responsibilities, retaining his duty as maintenance supervisor and safety director, once again to join the ranks of the hourly wage earners.
-His maintenance assistant Ray transferred to the janitorial department to retain employment under the new contracted service company.
+During a meeting, Brad assuring all, the transition would be amenable and he would remain as temporary administrator, also disclosing, he was the only Healthcare Management corporate executive ask to remain, adding he would be assuming responsibilities as vice president in charge of Country Villa’s Northern Region, which including their newly acquired facilities.

 December 24, 2015